Skip to main content

 Monday, 9:05 AM - 9:55 AM

-Class #79099
+Class #14185

 Monday, 10:10 AM - 11:00 AM

-Class #79094
+Class #14187

 Introduction to New England Town Planning

 The purpose of this seminar is to develop an understanding of how town planners across New England help to guide the future prosperity of communities, ensure an improved quality of life and protect the environment.
-It will begin with a discussion of the evolution of planning in the New England region from the time of the Puritans to the present.
-It will then explain how town planning functions today and why it is taking on increasing importance.
+It will begin with a discussion of the evolution of community planning in New England from the time of the Puritans forward to the present.
+It will then explain how planning functions today and why it is taking on increasing importance.
 The course will then address the functional areas of the field and how they are applied in practice.
-Finally, the class will reflect on the place and importance of planning in an American political and ideological context and for the future.
+Finally, the class will reflect on the place of planning in an American political and ideological context and for the future.
+This seminar employs both in-person lectures and discussions based on the readings.
+Student participation is strongly encouraged.

 Instructor: John Mullin

-Class #79109
+Class #14189

-AI as a Skill Augmentation Tool
+AI As a Skill Augmentation Tool

 In today’s rapidly evolving academic and professional landscape, the ability to leverage cutting-edge technology can be a crucial advantage.
 This honors seminar explores how Artificial Intelligence can serve as a powerful augmentation tool across the entire spectrum of a student’s skill set, from research and writing to coding and professional presentation.
 Designed specifically for honors students preparing to finalize their thesis and transition to the job market, this course offers a hands-on, immersive experience to help learners develop AI-driven strategies that will elevate both their academic work and future career prospects.